BWCA Trip Planning

 - Always load a canoe while it is floating in the water.

 - “Wet foot” loading, launching and landing works best for stability, is easier on your back and the canoe hull.
-Waterproof footwear is important in cold water conditions and we sell them in our store if you need them.
+Waterproof footwear is important in cold water conditions which we sell in our store if needed.

 - When landing, don’t approach the shore at full speed.
 Place the paddle blade perpendicular to the hull and use as a brake to ease the canoe in.

 - Make sure you secure your canoe well when on shore as the wind can pick up at any time.
-Swimming across a lake or hiking through thick brush for a canoe can be extremely difficult if not impossible.
+Swimming across a lake or hiking through thick brush to retrieve a canoe can be extremely difficult if not impossible.

 - Never leave a canoe tied up in the water when wind and waves are present.